 Drilled shaft excavations and completed drilled shafts not constructed within the required tolerances will be considered defective.
 The Contractor shall be responsible for correcting all defective drilled shafts to the satisfaction of the Engineer.
 Materials and work necessary, including engineering analysis and redesign, to complete corrections for out-of-tolerance drilled shafts shall be furnished without cost to the Owner or an extension of the completion date of the project.
-Redesign drawings and computations submitted by the Contractor shall be signed by a registered Professional Engineer licensed in the State of Colorado.
+The Contractor shall submit redesign drawings electronically sealed by the Contractor's Engineer.